mesosphere/dcos-docs-site/pages/dkp/kommander/1.3/projects/platform-services/platform-services-catalog/kudo-kafka/index.md

 The `ZOOKEEPER_PATH` parameter configures the zNode path within the Zookeeper Cluster to use.
 - When unspecified the zNode defaults to the id of the current Kafka instance being launched.
-- When specified a mandatory leading forward-slash is needed i.e `/kafka`
+- When specified a mandatory leading slash is needed i.e `/kafka`

 ### Installation